Wings of Joy

 Wings of Joy is the debut studio album by English rock band Cranes.
 The album was released on 16 September 1991 by Dedicated Records.
 It followed the band's mini-album Self-Non-Self, released two years earlier.

 Critical reception

+The Washington Post determined that "the Cranes' balladeering may be a little bland, and even irksome when A. Shaw's voice is at its most little-girlish, but it's actually more appealing than the group's harder side".

-Ned Raggett of AllMusic found that Wings of Joy reflected Cranes' musical development, noting that while their "gripping, chilling atmosphere... hasn't moved an inch", the album showed the band continuing "to expand its palette."
+Ned Raggett of AllMusic called Wings of Joy "a beautiful, if unsettling, piece of work" and found that in comparison to Cranes' earlier work, "the gripping, chilling atmosphere that Cranes dwell in hasn't moved an inch, but in terms of approach ... the quartet has continued to expand its palette."

 Track listing

 Personnel

 Credits are adapted from the album's liner notes.